CHRONIC FATIGUE SYNDROME

 We will discuss your sleep hygiene, causes of insomnia, dos and don’ts of a proper sleep routine, as well as natural methods to help you sleep better.
 If we suspect deeper sleep problems such as apnea, we might advise you consider a visit to a sleep specialist.

 The Epstein-Barr virus (EBV) and Lyme disease are two of the most common illnesses seen in association with fibromyalgia and chronic fatigue syndrome (CFS).
 Infection with yeast, parasites, enteroviruses, and other bacteria may also cause CFS.
-As part of our diagnosis we will test for these infections so that you can be properly diagnosed and chronic fatigue treated.
+As part of our diagnosis, we will test for these infections so that you can be properly diagnosed and chronic fatigue treated.

 Proper nutrition is an important aspect of any chronic fatigue treatment protocol.
 In order to heal, your body needs to be provided with whole, fresh foods, such as fruits, vegetables, high-quality fats, and protein (in their natural form – free of preservatives and pesticides, ideally organically grown).

-High quality vitamin and mineral supplements along with mercury-free fish oil and probiotics help speed the recovery process.
+High-quality vitamin and mineral supplements along with mercury-free fish oil and probiotics help speed the recovery process.
 It is also important to be aware of any food sensitivities or intolerances you may have since these might be a direct cause of or exacerbate Chronic Fatigue Syndrome symptoms.
 Substances such as gluten, sugar, artificial sweeteners, and preservatives are common sources of food allergies.

 Exercise is an important part of a healthy lifestyle.
 Unfortunately, due to body pain and fatigue, people with Chronic Fatigue Syndrome often adopt a sedentary lifestyle.
 Incorporating an appropriate exercise regimen should be done gradually, especially for people with CFS.
-We could help you to begin and improve your physical activity and refer you to professional personal trainers or exercise specialist.
+We could help you to begin and improve your physical activity and refer you to professional personal trainers or exercise specialists.

 MIND AND EMOTIONAL HEALTH